 Painting by Emma Lindsay

 Karma Henry is a visual artist based in California.
 A member of the Fort Independence Community of Paiute Indians, her striking contemporary paintings include more traditional arts and images as well as modern aspects.
 Paiute lore and family stories are the basis of her work.
-During her residency, she will be experimenting with creating a new series that combines different elements she has worked with in the past, including stencils, photography, and traditional Native beading.
-She is particularly excited about the desert skies here, and how those might be integrated into her work.
-Karma will be in Ajo January 5-19, 2019.
+During her residency, she created new paintings that combined Ajo landscapes and abstract stencil overlays inspired by the architecture she discovered here.
+Karma was in Ajo January 5-19, 2019.

 Te Atiwei Ririnui

 Te Atiwei Ririnui is a traditional Maori weaver from Auckland, New Zealand.
-His passion for weaving stems from a desire to keep the tradition of weaving alive so that the craft is not lost.
-He has traveled to Arizona once before, for the 10th Annual Native Basketry and Food Festival.
-During his residency he will be weaving pieces using materials native to New Zealand and creating "Raranga Whakairo", complex Maori weaving patterns.
-While here, he also hopes to engage with other indigenous artists to better understand why and how their art culture is so important to them.
-Te Atiwei will be in Ajo January 5-19, 2019.
+His passion for weaving stems from a desire to keep the tradition alive so that the craft is not lost.
+During his residency he created a new Kete Whakairo (pattern basket) using materials native to New Zealand, with a complex Maori “Stairway to Heaven” weaving pattern.
+He also spent time with indigenous artists from Arizona and New Mexico to better understand why and how their art culture is important to them.
+Te Atiwei was in Ajo January 5-19, 2019.

 Sean Paul Gallegos